 - Give feedback.
 Providing feedback to the interpreter or interpreter agency is priceless.
 Did the interpreter communicate easily with the deaf patient and office staff?
 Was the sign language interpreter professional and on time?
 Did you have an ideal experience and prefer to always work with this interpreter if possible?
 Even if the experience was not ideal, providing feedback gives the interpreter constructive criticism leading to professional growth.
 Outside of the interpreter's presence, possibly in a telephone call, ask the patient whether the interpreter performed satisfactorily.
 Take their response into consideration in the future.
-Ask the patient if they would prefer that interpreter in the future or would prefer someone else. - a follow-up appointment, request the services of an interpreter for another appointment as soon as possible.
+Ask the patient if they would prefer that interpreter in the future or would prefer someone else. - Schedule the next appointment.
+If there will be a follow-up appointment, request the services of an interpreter for another appointment as soon as possible.
 This will alleviate the problem of scrambling the day of the appointment.